radwankakar/infrastructure/docs/how-we-work/deploy-eclkc.md

 1. Sam takes a look at the Jenkins console for the job to verify that there are no warnings.
 1. Everything is now deployed into Stage with a production copy of the database.
 1. Sam does a sweep of the staging site [stage.eclkc.info](https://stage.eclkc.info).
 He makes sure there are no major, obvious issue.
 When he's done, he alerts Bhuvan and one of them set the status of the issue to "Testing".
-1. Bhuvan tests each of the issues in the the Fix Version queue in the "In Review" state.
+1. Bhuvan tests each of the issues in the the Fix Version queue in the "Testing" state.
 He will also complete regression testing.
 1. The team will do User Acceptance Testing for the issues that require it.
 This is relatively infrequent, and are typically UI-related.
 Usually this UAT looks like a demo or training rather than formal UAT.
 If there is a large functional change, they may have stakeholders validate against a list of requirements.
 1. If there are additional updates, they can run them at any time in staging.

 Depending on whether they want to install or remove a module, they have to complete various certain steps in a certain order.
-If they are removing, they first remove the code then the module.
-If they are installing, they install the module first and then add the code.
+If they are removing, they first disable the module, uninstall and then remove the code.
+If they are installing, they pull the code and then install the module with its config.

 ## Production